vocamen/vocamen.github.io/_includes/indexcontent.md

 <a name="mission"></a>
 ## Mission
-Vocamen is a christian mission on the Internet.
+Vocamen is a Christian mission mainly based on internet.
-It's based in Europe, and we expand in other regions.
-Feel free to [engage]() as a regional ambassador.
+It is based in Europe, and other regional implementations are studied.
+Feel free to [engage](_includes/engage.md) as a regional ambassador!
-We're currently seeking volunteers in these regions:
-- USA
-- UK
-- Canada
-- Asia
-- Australia

 Our mission benefits from financial gifts and monthly supports on https://patreon.com/vocamen

 We provide training in local [churches]() to help develop a new kind of outreach.
 [Contact us](mailto:support@vocamen.com) to explain your specific needs and get more materials to help your evangelization.

-Our Christian faith is like Christ, non-denominational ().
-It is based on the Bible, and today's work of the Holy Spirit.
+Our Christian faith conforms to the image of Christ (Rm 8:29), non-denominational (Luke 23:43).
+It is based on the Bible, and the work of the Holy Spirit.

 <a name="services"></a>